TerryV8/click-count/docs/terraform_instance_private.md

 # How Cache Clusters Work
 In a cache cluster, multiple instances of OracleAS Web Cache operate as one logical cache.

 A cache cluster uses one configuration that is propagated to all cluster members.
 The configuration contains general information, such as security, session information, and caching rules, which is the same for all cluster members.
-It also contains cache-specific information, such as capacity, administration and other ports, resource limits, and log files, for each cluster member.
+It also contains cache-specific information, such as capacity, administration, and other ports, resource limits, and log files, for each cluster member.

 Each member must be authenticated before it is added to the cache cluster.
-The authentication requires that the administration username and password of the OracleAS Web Cache instance to be added be the same as the administration username and password of the cluster.
+The authentication requires that the administration username and password of the OracleAS Web Cache instance which are added, be the same as the administration username and password of the cluster.

 When you add a cache to the cluster, the cache-specific information of the new cluster member is added to the configuration of the cache cluster.
 Then, OracleAS Web Cache propagates the configuration to all members of the cluster.
 Because adding a new member changes the relative capacity of each Web cache, OracleAS Web Cache uses the information about capacity to recalculate which cluster member owns which content.